board and staff

 Health, safety, and welfare topics

-Self-reported activities for Landscape Architects
+Self-reported activities for not accepted

 Audits may be conducted on a random basis at any time during the renewal period, during the course of a disciplinary investigation, or as a result of a late renewal.
 Individuals subject to audit will be notified in writing, via U.S. Mail or email.